 - Line items must be scheduled in multiples of the standard package.
-Each line item may have one schedule outside of the standard package (Minimum order quantity must still be met.).
+Each line item may have one schedule outside of the standard package (minimum order quantity must still be met).

-- If the In House Date of the first release is unscheduled none of the aforementioned rules apply to it and the release will not count towards the rule exceptions.
+- If the In-House Date of the first release is unscheduled none of the aforementioned rules apply to it, and the release will not count towards the rule exceptions.

-- Pricing is based on the volume of the entire purchase (Any partial cancellation of this schedule may be subject to a rebilling or cancellation fee).
+- Pricing is based on the volume of the entire purchase (any partial cancellation of this schedule may be subject to a rebilling or cancellation fee).

 - Schedules will be lost if an order remains uncommitted for 30 days.

-The initial view of the Add a Release and Release Summary tables display the full quantity for each line item with an unscheduled in house date.
-When a quantity is Unscheduled it simply means a future In House Date has not been associated with that quantity and it will ship as soon as possible.
+The initial view of the Add a Release and Release Summary tables display the full quantity for each line item with an unscheduled in-house date.
+When a quantity is unscheduled it simply means a future in-house date has not been associated with that quantity and it will ship as soon as possible.

-To add a release you must enter a valid scheduled quantity, select a valid future In House date and click the Add Schedule button.
+To add a release, you must enter a valid scheduled quantity, select a valid future in-house date, and click the Add Schedule button.

-Once a release is added the options to edit or delete are available.
+Once a release is added, the quantity gets pulled from the unscheduled rows and displays as a release in both tables.
+This also adds the Edit and Delete options.
 Clicking the Delete button will remove the product from the release and reallocate the quantity back to the Unscheduled row.
 When you click the Edit button the fields activate and become editable.
 You can then make a change and click Save to update the release or click Cancel and return to the initial selections.

-If you enter a quantity or date that is invalid an asterisk will display next to the field in error and an error message will display at the top of the page.
+If you enter a quantity or date that is invalid, an asterisk will display next to the field in error, and an error message will display at the top of the page.

-Cart, Preview Order, and Submitted Order
+Preview Order and Submitted Order